-Consider their whole team.
 How do the stakeholders on their team view the relationship?
-Maybe a few people perceive it to be essential, but maybe others do not even know you.
+Maybe a few people perceive it to be essential, but maybe others don’t even know you.
 If they’re important, that’s a vulnerability you need to address.

-Embed your company.
-Can you negotiate for long-term, sole source contracts?
+Can you negotiate for long-term, sole-source contracts?
 Offer clients an attractive long-term license for your technology or intellectual capital?
 Structure contracts so the more they use your services or products, the more advantages they get (such as pricing, preferred treatment, and added value)?

-Embedding yourself in the organization inspires the client to use you more, and use competitors less.
+Embedding yourself in the organization inspires the client to use you more and competitors less.

-Build trust.
-When buyers trust you they depend on you, listen to you, give you access, and spend time with you.
-In our What Sales Winners Do Differently research, we found that building trust is one of 6 key drivers* of client loyalty.
+When buyers trust you, they depend on you, listen to you, give you access, and spend time with you.
+In our What Sales Winners Do Differently research, we found that building trust is one of 6 key drivers of client loyalty.

 Read: 7 Ideas for Building Trust in Sales

 Once you have a customer onboard, strategic account management yields massive returns if done well.
 Sellers should still strive to embody value and proactively build buyer satisfaction during the sales process.
 This starts with knowing your buyer, leading a thorough needs discovery, and matching your selling process with their buying process.

 It’s just like a golf swing—from your stance to your follow-through, getting each step of the process right is critical.